mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

   - **Thread Safety:** Introducing or removing thread safety in a function can also be a breaking change.
 For example, making a function that was previously thread-safe no longer thread-safe, or vice versa.
   - **Resource Management:** Changing how resources are managed or cleaned up within a function.
 For example, if a function that previously did not close file handles now closes them, it can impact the overall resource management in an application.
 Or if a function previously used 1% battery, but now uses 5%.

-All the above changes should be marked with a major version change along with proper release notes.
+It's better to mark all the above changes as a major version change along with proper release notes.

 ## Summary

 API is about correct mapping of Programming Interface.
 ABI is about correct mapping of symbols.
 Symbols are based off of function name, parameter names and parameter types.
 Default values don't show up in symbols.

-As a result adding a new parameter with a default value is still a breaking change.
+Adding a new parameter with a default value is still a breaking change.
 There were lots of other ways to break binary compatibility.
 It's important to be able to identify these and do major version bumps when needed.

 Last but not least, often you've made a breaking change but your [build process masks it and helps you recover from it](http://localhost:1313/posts/devtools/binaries/how-do-binaries-work-together/#liba---source-code).
-Be sure to do a major bump.
+Be sure to still do a major bump.